Gayatrimurali/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

     az spring app create --name ${CATALOG_SERVICE_APP} --instance-count 1 --memory 1Gi &
     ```

+   > **Note:** The process may take a few minutes to finish.
+If it gets stuck after some time, please click on Enter.

 1. Then, create an app for the Front End.

     ```shell